- Writer: Geoff Johns

 Page 15 – Panel 5: Alex’s tower, like those of the Monitor in CRISIS ON INFINITE EARTHS, works as a “vibrational tuning fork” separating Earths 1 and 2; it is only by staying in its proximity that Psycho Pirate, a pre-Crisis Earth-2 character, can remain on Earth-1.
 Alex reveals his callousness again by admitting that he’s not bothered by Superboy Prime’s disappearance in the previous issue.

-Page 16 – Panels 2-3: Diana Prince gives a very brief summation of her origin.
+Page 16 – Panels 2 and 3: Diana Prince gives a very brief summation of her origin.
 Panel 2 shows her as she looked back in 1942 when she made her first appearance; it also shows her cradling the unconscious form of pilot Steve Trevor who was her love interest and whom she would later marry; the original Cheetah appears in the bottom right corner; Diana is shown in her civilian identity in the bottom left with Etta Candy.
 In Panel 3, she is shown with her husband following the events of CRISIS where, as she says, they were allowed entry to Olympus.

 Page 16 – Panel 4: It seems, from Diana’s words, that Steve Trevor is now dead and she knows she will follow him soon.
 It’s worth mentioning, also, that at no point does Diana speak Trevor’s name – she only ever refers to him as “my husband“.
 This could mean that an Earth-1 equivalent of Trevor is due to appear in the revamped Wonder Woman’s life following INFINITE CRISIS.

-Page 16 – Panels 9-14: A quick run through of the many identities Wonder Woman has adopted; in order they are Princess; Wonder Woman (fighting another Cheetah); Ambassador; Goddess of Truth; Warrior; and killer as she stands over Max Lord’s corpse.
+Page 16 – Panels 9 to 14: A quick run through of the many identities Wonder Woman has adopted; in order they are Princess; Wonder Woman (fighting another Cheetah); Ambassador; Goddess of Truth; Warrior; and killer as she stands over Max Lord’s corpse.

-Page 17 – Panels 1-5: Diana, after an all-too brief appearance, vanishes, presumably gone forever.
+Page 17 – Panels 1 to 5: Diana, after an all-too brief appearance, vanishes, presumably gone forever.

 Page 17 – Panel 7: Hovering above the Metropolis of Earth-2, Wonder Woman sees the vast amount of damage caused by the battling Supermen.